Personal Injury Claim Against A Company In Liquidation Dissolved or Closed – How To Claim?

 In order to proceed with a personal injury claim against a company that has gone into administration, your solicitor will need to contact the official administrator on your behalf.
 This is something we can assist you with here at Legal Expert UK.

-The solicitor will need to discern two key facts in order for a potentially successful claim to be processed:
+The solicitor will need to discern two key facts for a potentially successful claim against a dissolved company:

 - Whether the company which is in administration had an active employee liability insurance policy at the time of the claim.